|AZINPHOS-METHYL||ICSC: 0826 (March 1998)|

 |The substance is very toxic to aquatic organisms.
 This substance may be hazardous to the environment.
 Special attention should be given to bees.
 Avoid release to the environment in circumstances different to normal use.|

-The symptoms of acute intoxication do not become manifest until 30 minutes to 1-2 hours.
+The symptoms of acute poisoning do not become manifest until 0.5 to several hours.

 Specific treatment is necessary in case of poisoning with this substance; the appropriate means with instructions must be available.